Senior Management Team

-Ken Davies began as Chief Executive of the Department of Education on 2 April 2013.
-He has a strong Education background having previously served in senior roles within the department.
+Ken commenced as Chief Executive of the Department of Education on 2 April 2013.
+He has a strong education background having previously served in senior roles within the department.
 Ken began his career in the Northern Territory as a teacher at Papunya in 1978.
 He became a school principal in Alice Springs and Katherine and regional superintendent in Tennant Creek.
-In 1999 he moved from Central Australia to Darwin, taking a position in the Department of the Chief Minister, and was soon appointed General Manager Indigenous Education in the then Department of Education.
+In 1999, he moved from Central Australia to Darwin, taking a position in the Department of the Chief Minister, and was soon appointed General Manager Indigenous Education in the Department of Education.

-More recently, he has served as Chief Executive for the Department of Lands, Planning and Environment (DLPE), the Department of Housing, Local Government and Regional Services (HLGRS) and as Deputy CE of the Department of the Chief Minister (DCM).
-In these roles he implemented a significant restructure of DLPE; oversaw the establishment of the new Northern Territory Planning Commission, the Environment Protection Authority and one of the largest housing programs ever undertaken in remote Australia; and worked extensively with local government to deliver good governance and services through the NT.
+More recently, he has served as Chief Executive for the Department of Lands, Planning and Environment (DLPE), the Department of Housing, Local Government and Regional Services and as Deputy Chief Executive of the Department of the Chief Minister.
+In these roles he implemented a significant restructure of DLPE; established the new Northern Territory Planning Commission, the Environment Protection Authority and one of the largest housing programs ever undertaken in remote Australia; and worked extensively with local government to deliver good governance and services through the Northern Territory.

 General Manager, Strategic Services

-Since the late 1970s Anna has been living in the NT, raising a family and working in remote towns across the top end before moving to Darwin at the end of 1999.
-Since leaving the secondary classroom Anna has worked in central office including early childhood policy and regulations, disability, wellbeing and strategic services, and represented the Northern Territory on a number of national education groups.
-Anna authored the original Accountability Performance Improvement Framework, developed the NT wide Early Childhood Workforce Plan and has worked collaboratively to produce a range of other reviews and strategies for the department over the years.
+Since the late 1970s Anna has been living in the Northern Territory, raising a family and working in remote towns across the Top End before moving to Darwin at the end of 1999.
+Since leaving the secondary school classroom, Anna has worked in central office across early childhood policy and regulations, disability, wellbeing and strategic services.
+She has represented the Northern Territory on a number of national education groups.
+Anna authored the original Accountability Performance Improvement Framework, developed the Northern Territory–wide Early Childhood Workforce Plan and has worked collaboratively to produce a range of other reviews and strategies for the department over the years.
 Anna’s main work interests lie in the creation of systems and frameworks that enable organisations to deliver high quality services and achieve improvement goals.
-Anna has a Graduate Diploma Education (Secondary), a Graduate Diploma Organisational Leadership and Change Management and is half way through a Masters in Business Administration.
+Anna has a Graduate Diploma Education (Secondary) and a Graduate Diploma Organisational Leadership and Change Management.